An Unhackable Vote: Blockchain's Potential to Transform American Democracy

 While promising, migrating voting systems to blockchain does pose some technological and adoption hurdles:

-– Those without consistent online connectivity or digital proficiency may struggle to access blockchain voting.
+Internet access and computer literacy remain an obstacle – Those without consistent online connectivity or digital proficiency may struggle to access blockchain voting.
 Provisions for in-person options are still needed.

 Startup costs can be prohibitive for cash-strapped districts – Developing and deploying new infrastructure nationwide would require massive upfront investment.